 - Carefully transfer soup to a blender and process until smooth.
 Work in batches if needed.

 - Pour the soup back into the pot, place on low heat, and stir in lemon juice.
 Break the goat cheese into pieces and stir into the soup.
 Whisk until melted.
-Season to taste.2 tablespoon lemon juice, 4 ounces goat cheese, kosher salt and pepper
+Season to taste.2 Tablespoons lemon juice, 4 ounces goat cheese, kosher salt and pepper

 - Ladle into bowls and top with fresh chives.fresh chives